junikimm717/ohsmathcc/README.md

 ### In other environments

-- Have Docker, Python, and Poetry installed on your system.
+- Have Docker, the latest possible version of docker-compose, Python, and Poetry installed on your system.
 - Install all of the python dependencies with `poetry install`
 - Run `source ./dev` (Done automatically in shell.nix), this sets the appropriate environmental variables.